StableTechnologies/TEZEX/bot/README.md

 1. Node 12.x
 2. Ethereum Account with USDC tokens and sufficient eth
-3. Tezos Account with USDtz tokens and sufficient xtz
+3. Tezos Account with USDtz, ETHtz tokens and sufficient xtz

 ## Configuration